olxbr/vue-livr/README.md

   extraRules: {}, // Extra rules to be added
   extendedErrors: false, // Patch rules to return extended error codes
   errorHandlers: {}, // Error handler to each error code that LIVR returns, it will run only if extendedErrors = true
-  aliasedRules: [], // aliasedRules to register
+  aliasedRules: [], // list of aliasedRules to register });
-});
 ```